NEW CACFP Reimbursement Rates Released!

 Our updated menu planning template helps program providers in planning menus that meet CACFP requirements by clearly indicating how each meal component will be satisfied, whether it is a snack or supper.
 This new template introduces the expansion of the adolescent age group to include serving sizes for children ages 13 – 18 years and new vegan menu options creditable by CACFP.

-Note: The reimbursement rates have been updated as of July 2018.
-The following webinars mentions the old reimbursement rates.
-The new rates are $3.31 per meal and $.91 per snack per child served.
+Note: The reimbursement rates have been updated as of July 2020.
+Some webinars above mention old reimbursement rates.
+The new rates are $3.51 per meal and $.96 per snack per child served.

 CACFP Success Stories